 B i o g r a p h y

-Hailed as the singer with the angelic voice, 26 year-old Sarah Lonsert began singing and acting as a form of therapy for her High-functioning Autism.
-Starting therapy at the age of 9, Sarah joined a local musical theatre company as a means to grow both social and artistically.
-With a new found skill in singing and acting, her mother immediately enrolled her in Deborah Gibson’s “Camp Electric Youth”.
-The two week summer program exposed kids to all different avenues in the biz.
-Sarah gravitated toward singing, both musical and pop style, acting, dancing and songwriting.
+Hailed as the singer with the angelic voice, 27-year-old Sarah Lonsert began singing and acting as a form of therapy for her High-functioning Autism.
+Starting therapy at the age of 9, Sarah joined a local musical theatre company to grow both socially and artistically.
+With her newly discovered talent in singing/acting and to continue her musical education, her mother enrolled her in Deborah Gibson’s “Camp Electric Youth”, a two-week summer program that exposed kids to all different avenues in the music industry.
+Sarah gravitated toward singing in many different genres, acting, dancing and songwriting.

 At fourteen, Sarah wrote her first song called “Dancing through Life”, the lyrics of which are dedicated to pursing ones dreams no matter what.
 The song would go onto win the Overall First Grand prize in the USA National Songwriting Competition while another of her original songs, titled “I Will Rise”, was placed into the short movie, “High Casting”.
 With this encouragement, Sarah decided to record her first album, “Dreams and Poetry”, at seventeen and it would go onto to win “Best Album” at the 20th annual L.A.
 Music Awards while Sarah herself won “Best Singer/songwriter”.
 After finding success with “Dreams and Poetry”, Sarah decided to work on her next studio album “I Will Rise”, named after the titular song.

 Because of her desire to be versatile, Sarah has had many vocal teachers to train her in many different vocal styles, namely Musical Theatre, Classical, and Pop.
 With the drive to keep challenging and better her performances, she has sung at many acclaimed venues such as; The Whiskey A Go Go, The Roxy and Pechanga Casino among many others.